okfde/okfn.de/content/finanzierung/_index.en.md

 ---
-title: Financing
+title: Funding
 layout: finance
-meta: Overview of our financing
+meta: Overview of our funding
-box_title: In order to meet our own transparency requirements, we have compiled the most important transparency information
+box_title: To meet our own transparency requirements, we compiled the most important transparency information
 box_link_name: Find out more
 img_header: /okf/finanzierung-social-og.png
 search_keys:
   - Notice of exemption
   - Opening balance
-  - Profit and loss account
+  - Profit and loss accounting
 ---

-Since our launch in 2011, we have been financed by foundations, ministries, research contracts and individual private and economic donors.
-In the financial year 2017, we raised a total of 2 million Euros for our work.
+Since our launch in 2011, we have been funded by foundations, ministries, research contracts and individual donors from the public and private sectors.
+In the financial year 2017, we raised a total of 2 million euros for our work.